Revised in 2023 with a current list of bars, prices, and updated finish options.

-Bare Steel – A feel much like stainless, but cheaper to make.
-Bare steel gives you a great, solid grip.
+Bare Steel – A feel much like stainless, but the carbon steel is cheaper to make.
+Bare carbon steel gives you a great, solid grip.
 The downside is it will rust quickly if you don’t oil it.
 A desirable patina can develop on it over time, which is a thin layer of inactive rust that inhibits active rust from forming and doesn’t rub off on your hands.

 All finishes can eventually start rusting with exposure to enough moisture (sweat) that you don’t wipe off, and if you don’t apply oil to the surface to protect it, but it can take a while.